Stephen Mallatratt

 Nigel Stephen Mallatratt (15 June 1947, Mill Hill, London – 22 November 2004) was an English playwright, television screenwriter and actor.
-He is best known for his television work on the ITV series Coronation Street, The Forsyte Saga (2002) and Island at War (2004), and for his stage adaptation of the novel The Woman in Black which has run in the West End since 1989.
+He is best known for his television work on the ITV series Coronation Street, The Forsyte Saga (2002) and Island at War (2004), and for his stage adaptation of the novel The Woman in Black which ran in the West End from 1989 to 2023.
 He was also an actor, appearing in minor roles in Chariots of Fire and Brideshead Revisited.
 Mallatratt was married three times, to Vanessa Mallatratt, Eileen O'Brien and stage manager Emma London.
 He had a daughter, Hannah, with O'Brien.
 He died of leukaemia in 2004.